Chait87/hello-world/README.md

 Testing it for the second time

-I want to practice on deleting the cases
+I have successfully deleted a case

+Testing the case deletion again